 Use a tool such as 15Five to monitor employee sentiment and suggestions, but make sure that the information that you’re asking for isn’t onerous - don’t make long text fields mandatory or expect employees to engage too frequently.We would suggest collecting quick feedback via 15Five about once a month, as it allows you to see any fluctuations in happiness, engagement, or sentiment and to rectify them quickly before things fester.
 This can also help to encourage those who aren’t comfortable with face-to-face difficult conversations to get used to giving feedback casually in writing.

 There’s a fine balance to be struck between over-communicating and leaving employees - especially new employees - feeling like they’re lost.
 Having said that, we all know that regular and detailed communication is key to managing a distributed team.

-It can be tempting to postpone or even cancel regular catch-ups with team members when they are no longer in front of us (we all know about “Zoom fatigue”).
-However, ensuring we stay in regular contact with colleagues – especially direct reports – is absolutely essential in maintaining a strong workplace dynamic across a distributed team.
+It can be tempting to postpone or cancel regular catch-ups with team members when they are no longer in front of us (we all know about “Zoom fatigue”).
+However, ensuring we stay in regular contact with colleagues – especially direct reports – is absolutely essential in maintaining a solid workplace dynamic across a distributed team.

 Some communication touch points we strongly recommend (over VC, where needed):

 - 1:1 catch-ups with managers each week.
 See more on delivering feedback in our guide to “Building employee engagement”